Logistics UK's Coronavirus Logistics Impact Surveys

 The Coronavirus Logistics Impact Surveys ran for 10 weeks in March, April and May 2020.
 In June 2020 we began to conduct our Logistics Performance Tracker, to monitor the ongoing impact on logistics and its recovery.

-The results of the Coronavirus Survey were used to provide timely feedback and information to FTA members on the impacts and risk mitigation measures as a result of the coronavirus outbreak.
+The results of the Coronavirus Survey were used to provide timely feedback and information to Logistics UK members on the impacts and risk mitigation measures as a result of the coronavirus outbreak.

-The results were also used to inform our briefings to government and officials, including at multiple meetings the Chief Executive has the Secretary of State for Business, Environment and Industry Strategy (BEIS).
+The results were also used to inform our briefings to government and officials, including at multiple meetings with the Chief Executive and the Secretary of State for Business, Environment and Industry Strategy (BEIS).

 Learn about the findings of our 10 Coronavirus Surveys using the link below.

-- Week 1 (20 March 2020): FTA’s first Coronavirus Logistics Impact Survey found 10% of HGV drivers are in self-isolation, with respondents reporting an average 4.22/10 in our confidence index on how businesses feel about their outlook for the next six months.
+- Week 1 (20 March 2020): Logistics UK's first Coronavirus Logistics Impact Survey found 10% of HGV drivers are in self-isolation, with respondents reporting an average 4.22/10 in our confidence index on how businesses feel about their outlook for the next six months.

 - Week 2 (27 March 2020): Our second survey shows 76% of respondents have experienced a general business downturn, and there is a consistent lack of understanding about government support and how proposed measures will work.

-- Week 3 (03 April 2020): Results from FTA’s third Coronavirus Logistics Impact Survey found business confidence declining again, as revenue took over as the area where companies experienced the most negative impact and 20% of HGV drivers were self-isolating.
+- Week 3 (03 April 2020): Results from Logistics UK's third Coronavirus Logistics Impact Survey found business confidence declining again, as revenue took over as the area where companies experienced the most negative impact and 20% of HGV drivers were self-isolating.

 - Week 4 (14 April 2020): The fourth week of our Coronavirus Logistics Impact Survey found availability of most supplies improving and a reduction in the number of HGV drivers self isolating (6%, compared to 20% last week), though three-quarters of respondents have (or will have soon) furloughed staff.

-- Week 5 (20 April 2020): In FTA’s fifth Coronavirus Logistics Impact Survey, 86% of respondents are experiencing a general business downturn due to work or orders being cancelled, and there was a significant rise in the number of journeys that cannot be made due to drivers self-isolating.
+- Week 5 (20 April 2020): In Logistics UK's fifth Coronavirus Logistics Impact Survey, 86% of respondents are experiencing a general business downturn due to work or orders being cancelled, and there was a significant rise in the number of journeys that cannot be made due to drivers self-isolating.

-- Week 10 (25 May 2020): The results from FTA’s tenth weekly Coronavirus Logistics Impact Survey found supply chains are experiencing less extreme disruption, with almost all areas of operation reporting an increase in performance levels.
+- Week 11 (25 May 2020): The results from Logistics UK's tenth weekly Coronavirus Logistics Impact Survey found supply chains are experiencing less extreme disruption, with almost all areas of operation reporting an increase in performance levels.

 View survey results